Xtra-Computing/Medusa/README.md

 * [GPS: A Graph Processing System](http://infolab.stanford.edu/gps/)

-*Medusa is developed by the Parallel and Distributed Computing Center, Nanyang Technological University.
-Contact: ZHONG Jianlong (jzhong2@ntu.edu.sg).*
+*Medusa was developed by Jianlong Zhong at the Parallel and Distributed Computing Center, Nanyang Technological University.*